 At menopause, you must consider lifestyle changes.
-It’s a great time for quitting smoking and reducing alcohol use.
-Your bone health, cardiovascular risk, and cancer screening/prevention may suggest additional changes, for instance.
+Now’s the right time for quitting smoking and reducing alcohol use.
+And your bone health, cardiovascular risk, and cancer screening/prevention may suggest additional changes.
 Happily, you can address these with your doctor.
-Together, you can discuss how to maintain your health and vitality.
+Finally, together, you can discuss how to maintain your health and vitality.

 Wherever you are…

 You are our top priority here at Vedas.
-Located in The Woodlands, Texas, our North Houston office is conveniently only 10 minutes from I-45 and a step off The Woodlands Parkway.
+Located in The Woodlands, Texas, our North Houston office is only minutes from I-45 (Houston’s North Freeway).
 We offer you a free consultation for personalized information on menopause changes.
-Come get acquainted with Dr. Nangrani, our board-certified Medical Director.
-She has practiced for over 15 years.
-Please call our office to schedule your consultation (281) 298-5476.
+Come get acquainted with Dr. Nangrani, our board-certified Medical Director, who has practiced for over 15 years.
+Please call our office to schedule your consultation at (281) 298-5476.
 We look forward to seeing you soon!